 - Warm french bread (for serving)

-- Season shrimp with salt and pepper to taste.
+- Season shrimp all over with salt and pepper to taste.
 Add to a bowl and toss with 1 tablespoon olive oil, juice from half a lemon, and minced garlic.
 Let marinate in the fridge for 30 minutes to 1 hour (this isn’t essential, however, it adds a lot of flavor to the shrimp and is highly recommended).

 - Cook couscous per the instructions on the packaging.
-Set aside and keep warm covered.
+Set aside and keep warm/covered.

 - Meanwhile, heat the remaining 2 tablespoons of olive oil on medium heat in a large pan.
 Add shrimp mixture (including lemon and oil from the bowl) and cook until shrimp are just pink but slightly undercooked, 1 minute per side.
 Transfer shrimp to a plate with tongs leaving all oil behind in the pan.
-Add sliced garlic and red pepper flakes, simmer for about 1 minute.
-Add wine and juice from the remaining half of lemon.
+Add sliced garlic and red pepper flakes and simmer for 1 minute.
+Add wine and juice from the remaining half of the lemon.
 Let cook until slightly reduced, about 2 minutes.
 Add butter and cook, twirling around the pan as it melts.
 Simmer until sauce slightly thickens, about 5 minutes.

-- Add shrimp back into the pan and cook for another 2 minutes or until shrimp are fully cooked through.
+- Add shrimp back into the pan and cook for another 2 minutes or until the shrimp are fully cooked through.
 Stir in all couscous and toss with shrimp until fully coated in lemon butter sauce.
 Top with fresh parsley and serve immediately with lemon wedges and warm french bread.